• Skip to primary navigation

 Until that is, I moved to Colorado.
 High altitude baking suddenly and unexpectedly hit me right between the eyes.

-Her recipe for oatmeal crispies suddenly changed from a nice round thick chewy oatmeal cookies to a flatter and odder version when I tried baking them here in Colorado.
+Her recipe for oatmeal crispies changed from a nice round thick chewy oatmeal cookies to a flatter and odder version at a higher altitude.

 At higher altitudes, there’s lower air pressure in your kitchen.
 You’re supposed to increase oven temperature, decrease leavening, increase fluid … and as I learned in Culinary School, you’ll need to experiment and come up with a formula for each and every recipe to eventually get it right.